 Several newer carrier models do support breastfeeding in their design.
 There are some that adjust slightly or pivot to allow your baby to get at a good angle to latch.

 - Read more: Best Baby Carriers for Nursing

 Slings are also great for nursing since your baby is already laying as just about the right angle and the fabric can act as a nursing cover.

 If you are self-conscious or look uncomfortable when you are breastfeeding in public, chances are that someone will notice and may feel uncomfortable as well.

 I don’t suggest putting on a big smile or making pointed eye contact with others, as both of those can seem strange.

 Simply acting like what you are doing is normal, focusing on your baby or carrying on with what you are doing (reading a book, checking email, etc.), can take attention away from you and make everyone feel more at ease.

 Breastfeeding is different for every woman and baby.
-Knowing what works for the both of you will give you a better chance at successful public breastfeeding.
+Knowing what works for both of you will give you a better chance at public breastfeeding with confidence.

 Some babies are very active when they eat, kicking their feet (and the nursing cover) or grabbing mom’s shirt or face.